AIRADLABS/SOLBOT-PHP/README.md

 # SOLBOT-PHP
 SOLBOT-PHP is an SDK for interacting with the SOLBOT-API.

-The lib contains one defined class named solbot that supports the following methods:
+The SDK contains one class named solbot that currently supports the following methods:

+send - used internally

+info - gets network info

+newPod - creates a new pod (dev network only)

+newFolder - creates a new folder

+newFile - creates a new file

+read - decrypts and reads any file not deadbolted

+write - encrypts and overwrites any file not deadbolted

+deadboltGet - generates a random deadbolt (hash)

+deadbolt - deadbolts a file

+deadboltRemove - removes a deadbolt

+list - lists the contents of a folder